5 Tips for Moving Back In With Your Parents

 Moving back home with your parents after graduation doesn't have to be as demoralizing as today's twenty-somethings think it is.
 If you set some clear ground rules, you could actually end up enjoying the experience.
 Check out this article to find out what steps to take to make the experience less painful.

 If you're considering the prospect of moving back in with your parents after graduation, it's probably not a voluntary act.
 Most likely, it's a consequence of little to no income and poor prospects.
-If you've managed to accumulate some debt as well, things are looking even gloomier.
+If you've managed to accumulate some as well, things are looking even gloomier.
 Still, moving back home as an adult doesn't have to be quite as horrific as you currently picture it.
 You can use this time to figure out what you want to do next and save some cash in the process.
 Here are some tips that will help you get the most of the entire experience.

 1. Set Some Ground Rules